webix-hub/docs/data/desktop/server_offline.md

 $$("datatable1").load( webix.proxy("offline", "post->url.php"));
 ~~~

-In essense, the prefix signifies integration with a dedicated **proxy object** that contains all the logic of offline storage.
+In essence, the prefix signifies integration with a dedicated **proxy object** that contains all the logic of offline storage.
 [Proxy objects](desktop/server_proxy.md) are described separately.

 ###Cache Mode